 IVAR's central wastewater treatment plant, Nord-Jæren, Norway

-The project is based on two fundamental assumptions for health security governance in the Nordic region; that the role of the environment in the development and spread of disease cannot be overlooked, and that risk communication needs to be timely, consistent, transparent and from a reliable source.
+The project is based on two fundamental assumptions for health security governance in the Nordic region: that the role of the environment in the development and spread of disease cannot be overlooked, and that risk communication needs to be timely, consistent, transparent and based on reliable information.
 This is central to achieving the society’s acceptance and compliance.

 -Antimicrobial resistance is an issue that disregards geographical boundaries.
 It is influenced by local and regional factors, such as antibiotic use and practice, as well as population density.
-The goal is that the information collected can be used as part of public preparedness in the Nordic region, says NORCE scientist Odd-Gunnar Wikmark.
-He is leading one of the work packages in the project.
+The goal is that the information collected can be used as part of public preparedness in the Nordic region, says NORCE scientist Odd-Gunnar Wikmark, who is leading one of the work packages in the project.

 Samples from a wastewater treatment plant in Tromsø, Norway

-The population in the Nordic countries generally have a high level of trust in the public health institutions, and in the Nordics there is an established practice for when one chooses to use different antibiotics.
+The population in the Nordic countries generally have a high level of trust in the public health institutions, and in the Nordics there is an established practice for the use of different antibiotics.
 In addition, there are registers of prescriptions and drug use.
-This project is therefore tailored to Nordic conditions.
-The project will provide recommendations that specifically target the Nordic countries, either as individual countries or the region as a whole.
+This project is therefore tailored to Nordic conditions, and will provide recommendations that specifically target the Nordic countries, either as individual countries or the region as a whole.

 The TruSTme project is financed through NordForsk, and is a collaboration between researchers from leading Nordic research institutes: the University of Akureyri in Iceland, the Finnish Institute of Health and Welfare, Lund University in Sweden and NORCE in Norway.

-The project will take a One-Health approach, where the health of people, animals and the environment all should be considered and representatives from other sectors, such as politics, regulatory bodies and research collaborate.
-This project will involve representatives from local and national authorities, as well as health and environmental agencies who will together discuss possible solutions, legislation and the implementation of new tools to ensure public security.
-The consortium has a strong focus on collaborative activities, access to infrastructure and will work in a transdiciplinary way across borders and sectors to solve complex issues:
+The project will take a One-Health approach, where the health of people, animals and the environment should all be considered and representatives from other sectors, such as politics, regulatory bodies and research collaborate.
+This project will involve representatives from local and national authorities, as well as health and environmental agencies who will together discuss possible solutions, adjustments to legislation and the implementation of new tools to ensure public health security.
+The consortium has a strong focus on collaborative activities and access to infrastructure and will work in a transdiciplinary manner across borders and sectors to solve complex issues:

-- The consortium looks forward to finding Nordic solutions for open sharing and communication of antimicrobial resistance monitoring results.
-The proposed project is significant both nationally and internationally, and the first step towards better coordination and management that leads to a more appropriate handling of the resistence issue in the Nordics, concludes Adriana Krolicka.
+- The consortium looks forward to finding Nordic solutions for open sharing and communication of results for antimicrobial resistance monitoring.
+The proposed project is significant both nationally and internationally, and the first step towards better coordination and management that leads to a more appropriate handling of the resistance issue in the Nordics, concludes Adriana Krolicka.